bigeasy/abend/README.md

 should not be caught.

-If you are using Cadence, it won't be caught, because Cadence uses a trampoline to invoke its user-specifed program logic.
+If you are using Cadence, it won't be caught, because Cadence uses a trampoline to invoke its user-specified program logic.
 It bounces user functions on the trampoline, then it calls it's callback directly.
 There is no try/catch block enveloping the callback.